surniaulula/wpsso-google-merchant-feed/readme.txt

 **Automatic Multilingual Support:**

-The Google merchant product feed XMLs are automatically created in your site's language(s) from Polylang, WPML, or the installed WordPress languages.
+The Google merchant product feed XMLs are automatically created in your site's language(s) from Polylang, qTranslate-XT, WPML, or the installed WordPress languages.

 After activating the WPSSO Google Merchant Feed XML add-on, see the SSO &gt; Google Merchant settings page for your feed URLs.